-The Group has trade receivables amounting to RM5,672,993 (2012: RM9,875,288) that past due at the end of the reporting period but not impaired because there have been no significant changes in credit quality of the receivable and the amounts are still considered recoverable.
+The Group has trade receivables amounting to RM12,843,892 (2013: RM5,672,993) that past due at the end of the reporting period but not impaired because there have been no significant changes in credit quality of the receivables and the amounts are still considered recoverable.
 The Group does not hold any collateral or credit enhancements over these balances.